jlmelville/drnb/README.md

 longer exposes `drnb_plugin_sdk` via a symlink, so skipping the first command will result in import errors.

+`uv sync` reads the existing `pyproject.toml`/`uv.lock` and installs the project in editable mode while honoring the locked dependency versions.
+This is preferable to `uv pip install -e .`, which ignores the lock file and can drift from the expected environment.

 To automate the same workflow, run:

 ```bash
 ./scripts/install.sh
 ```

-This script installs the SDK and core package, then attempts to install every plugin under `plugins/`.
+This script runs `uv sync` inside the SDK, the core repo, and then every plugin under `plugins/`.
 Plugin installs are best-effort—failures are logged but do not abort the script.
+Pass `--fresh` (or `-f`) if you want to delete each project's `.venv` before syncing, which is useful when switching Python versions.

 ### Optional packages